How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 Your cover letter intro should include your name, official email, phone number, and perhaps LinkedIn profile.

-You can also include the hiring manager/organization’s contact information, address, and number where applicable.
-Providing your contact information gives the employer a way to reach you when they find you fit for the job.
+Where applicable, include the hiring manager/organization’s contact information, address, and number.
+Providing your contact information allows the employer to reach you when they find you fit for the job.

 2. Create The Salutation | Cover Letter Introduction